PostgreSQL For Loop

 $$

-In the above example, first, we have created a block.
-Then, in the block, we created these two variables.
+In the above example, we first create a block.
+Then, in the block, we made these two variables.

-• sort: it will sort the film by title and 2 sort film by release year.
+• sort: It will sort the films by title, and then sort them by release year.

-• re_count: it represents to number of rows to the film table.
-We’ ll use using clause to for loop.
+• re_count: It represents the number of rows in the film table.
+We’ll use a clause to for loop.

-Further, using these variables, we created a dynamic SQL statement with the for loop.
-In the end, we will the result as follows.
+Further, using these variables, we created a dynamic SQL statement with a for loop.
+Ultimately, we will obtain the following result.

 Read: Postgresql Having Clause